Many symptoms of Sjogren's syndrome respond well to self-care measures.

 - Use artificial tears, an eye lubricant or both.
 Artificial tears (in eyedrop form) and eye lubricants (in eyedrop, gel or ointment form) help relieve the discomfort of dry eyes.
-Both types of product are available over-the-counter.
 You don't have to apply eye lubricants as often as artificial tears.
 Because of their thicker consistency, though, eye lubricants can blur your vision and collect on your eyelashes.
 Your doctor may recommend artificial tears without preservatives because the preservatives can be irritating for people with dry eye syndrome.

 To help with dry mouth:

 - Increase your fluid intake.
 Drinking lots of fluids, particularly water, helps to reduce dry mouth.

 - Stimulate saliva flow.
 Sugarless gum or hard candies can boost saliva flow.
 Because Sjogren's syndrome increases your risk of dental cavities, limit sweets, especially between meals.
 Lemon juice in water also can help stimulate saliva flow.